DrChat/razcopy/README.md

 ❌ Copy objects, directories, and buckets from Google Cloud Platform (GCP) to Azure Blob Storage (Blobs only).

 ❌ List files in a container.

-❌ Recover from failures by restarting previous jobs.